Apply for readmission

 It's important to keep your NMC Online details up to date as we'll be contacting you by email to ask for more information or let you know our decision.

 While you're waiting for readmission, you can check if your employer can offer you a role that does not require registration.

 We may ask for more information to help assess your application if you declare:

-- a police charge, caution or conviction
+- a police charge, caution, conviction or conditional discharge

 - a fitness to practice determination by another regulatory body

-- working with a lapsed registration
+- you've been working with a lapsed registration

 We'll use the information you give to consider whether you're capable of safe and effective practise in line with our guidance on health and character.